 The purposes of a site visit include observation and evaluation of the student in an actual patient care situation and observation of the student's interaction with preceptors and staff.
 In addition, it provides the clinical supervising faculty, the preceptor, and the student with an opportunity to discuss the student's progress.
-Site visits will occur between weeks 5-6 and 8-10 in a 12- week course (or weeks 6-8 and 13-15 in a 16-week course).
-This will permit sufficient time for remediation and additional site visits. if needed.
+Site visits will occur between weeks 5-6 and 8-10 in a 12-week course (or weeks 6-8 and 13-15 in a 16-week course).
+This will permit sufficient time for remediation and additional site visits if needed.
 Clinical supervising faculty will make one to two site visits per term (depending on the course level) and not more than three unless circumstances warrant additional visits.
-The date and time of the visits are confirmed in advance with the student, and it is the student's responsibility to facilitate the meeting with the preceptor.
+The date and time of the visits are confirmed in advance by the student, and the student is responsible for facilitating the meeting with the preceptor.